symphonyoss/bot-unfurl/README.md

 ## Configuration

 unfurl bot is configured via a single, optional [EDN](https://github.com/edn-format/edn) file that may be specified on the command line.
-This configuration file contains the coordinates of the various endpoints, certificates, knickknacks and gewgaws that Symphony needs in order for a bot to connect to a pod.
+This configuration file contains the coordinates of the various endpoints, certificates, knickknacks and geegaws that Symphony needs in order for a bot to connect to a pod.

 ### Configuration File Location and Loading Mechanism